Is Pilates “Enough” Strength Training? It Depends — and That’s Okay.

 Movement Quality Matters Too

-Pilates improves motor control, coordination, breathing, postural endurance, and balance, all of which help individuals move better and achieve important physiological benefits — just as hypertrophy and bone density outcomes do.
+Pilates improves motor control, coordination, breathing mechanics, postural endurance, and balance — all of which contribute to long-term musculoskeletal health alongside hypertrophy and bone density outcomes.

 The Bottom Line